 I am invested in making sure that high-quality educational resources are accessible to all students.
 Here are a few things that I'm involved in.

-You should also check out Active Calculus, the amazing open-access calculus text from Matt Boelkins
+You should also check out Active Calculus, the amazing open-access calculus text from Matt Boelkins, now in its 2nd edition.

 I currently serve as the Director of the Open Textbook Initiative, sponsored by the American Institute of Mathematics, with a mission to promote the use of open-access mathematics textbooks.